 Returns

-A data.frame that contains for each time step the posterior state estimate at that time.step (k = 0
+A data.frame that contains for each time step the posterior state estimate at that time.step (k = 0), and the

 matrix is returned, otherwise only the marginal variances are returned.